CurlySpiker/LifeGame/README.md

 sudo apt-get install cmake
 ```

-This repository provides a set of tests that can be ran as a CI process.
+This repository provides a set of tests that can be run as a CI process.
 Tests are handled
 by the Catch2 library, which must be downloaded and installed if necessary:

 ```